reach-sh/reach-lang/docs/src/tool/index.md

 # {#ref-usage-docker-reset} `reach docker-reset`

 This command removes all containers and volumes from Docker.
 If you have any personal containers, those containers will also be removed.
-Containers can then be restarted.
-It does not remove any Docker images.
+Containers can then be restarted in your Docker Images list.
+It does not uninstall any Docker images.

 ```cmd
 $ reach docker-reset